 The organizations that comprise the human services sector share a common mission: to help everyone reach their full potential and contribute to their communities in meaningful ways.
 Over 300 programs that help lay the foundation for strong communities rely on accurate census data for funding.
 An inaccurate census count threatens well-being by compromising funding for federal programs, including many critical human services.
 A precise census also safeguards fair representation.
 The census determines how residents are represented in federal, state, and local legislative bodies by apportioning congressional seats, Electoral College votes, and drawing state and local legislative districts.
 An inaccurate census leads to disproportionate constituent representation at all levels of government.
+The National Assembly advocates for policies that ensure a complete and accurate census count, including additional funding for the Census Bureau for additional testing and efforts to count Hard to Count populations and the restriction of untested operational design features.

 The decennial census is a massive effort to count all residents living in the United States.
 To conduct the testing and research required to ensure the accuracy of such a tremendous undertaking, the Census Bureau must be sufficiently funded.
-Although the census received more money than what was expected in the 2018 omnibus spending bill, that amount is still not enough to conduct a fair and accurate survey.
+Although the census received more money than what was expected in the 2018 omnibus spending bill, that amount was still not enough to conduct a fair and accurate survey.

 The 2020 Census will have a question asking couples whether they are in a same-sex relationship or an opposite-sex relationship.
 This thoughtful inclusion of LGBTQ+ couples is admirable.
 However, it still leaves room for undercounting single members of the LGBTQ+ community.
 The census has also been criticized because there is currently no option to distinguish transgender, bisexual, asexual, pansexual, and non-binary respondents.